-This new format continues age appropriate modifications into the Novice Program with the Long Term Player Development model and philosophy as the fundamental basis for change.
+The new half-ice format continues age appropriate modifications into the Novice Program with the Long Term Player Development model and philosophy as the fundamental basis for change.
 Players at the Novice level require a continued focus on physical literacy while also beginning to develop some of the more advanced individual skills inherent in the game.
 By moving from cross-ice at Initiation to half-ice at Novice, we increase the size of the ice surface in accordance with the increase in the size of player.
 This modified ice will continue to provide players with an environment that is more inclusive, competitive and conducive to skill development through puck touches and puck control, shots, passes completed, transitions, decision making, puck support, overall involvement…and FUN!
 In addition, with the creation of the new Development Zone, kids will have up to 40% more ice time during games!

-NOVICE HALF-ICE GUIDELINES DOCUMENT
+NOVICE HALF-ICE GUIDELINES

-OTHER SUPPORTING MODIFIED ICE/AGE APPROPRIATE INFORMATION
+NOVICE & OTHER MODIFIED ICE/AGE APPROPRIATE INFORMATION

 We encourage everyone to view the videos, documents and information below that provide additional support for the changes Hockey Manitoba has implemented into its Initiation and Novice programs.
-Hockey Manitoba will update this section over the weeks/months to come.

 HOCKEY CANADA “SCALING DOWN THE GAME”

 DR. STEPHEN NORRIS – GROWTH & DEVELOPMENT OF WORLD LEADING HOCKEY PROGRAMS